cosmostatschool/MACSS2017/README.md

 # MACSS2017
-A repository for the contents of MACSS2017
+A repository for the contents of MACSS2017.
+To download the repository just click on the  Download green button.

+If you want to clone the repository to your computer using git follow the tutorial below.

 # GitHub Tutorial